-FOUND FOOD.
-You know that last slice of bread?
-Often it’s dry, past its prime and not enough to make a sandwich, so into the garbage it goes.
-Well, not so fast!
+You know that last slice or two of bread, the hard-as-a-rock end of baguette or crusts you cut off the kid’s sandwiches?
+Often they’re dry, past its prime and not enough to make anything respectable, so into the garbage they goes.
+Well, not so fast.

-Making your own breadcrumbs is as simple as whirring a few slices in a food processor blender until the bread becomes fine textured crumbs.
-Bake the crumbs on a baking sheet; 350 F stirring every 10 minutes.
+Making your own breadcrumbs is as simple as whirring a few slices in a food processor blender until the bread becomes fine-textured crumbs.
+Bake the crumbs on a baking sheet; 350 F stirring every 10 mins.
 Depending on how much moisture you’re dealing with and the depth of the crumbs, it should take about 20 to 30 mins.

 Make Italian-style seasoned bread crumbs by adding 1 teaspoon dried Italian seasoning blend to every 2 cups to crumbs before baking.
 Cool completely then store in an airtight container.